 Light and Dark Colors

 Every color has a distinct opposite, and placing those colors near each other will draw attention to them.
-As discussed in the free e-book Web UI Design for the Human Eye, each color is a part of a trifecta that all complement each other.
+Each color is a part of a trifecta that all complement each other.

 Bigger elements stand out more, but they take up a lot of screen real estate.
 Have the best of both worlds by shrinking other elements so that others stand out more.
 Alternatively, some strategic shifting of the existing elements in a layout encourages your users to perceive some as bigger or smaller.